pmcollins/otel-llm-bakeoff/README.md

 * 🧁 OpenLLMetry
     * Repo uses modular packaging, so you can `pip install opentelemetry-instrumentation-langchain` separately.
-    * Emits telemetry with attribute keys containing the word "traceloop".
+    * Emits telemetry with attribute keys containing the word "traceloop"
     * OpenLLMetry has claimed the package names of upstream OTel.
 * 🍥 Local copy of OpenLLMetry package(s)
     * Not many changes required to locally build a vendor-neutral package.